Effect-TS/io/docs/modules/Random.ts.md

 ## randomWith

-Retreives the `Random` service from the environment and uses it to run the specified workflow.
+Retreives the `Random` service from the context and uses it to run the specified workflow.

 **Signature**